MicrosoftDocs/azure-docs/articles/azure-functions/functions-add-output-binding-storage-queue-python.md

 ## Next steps

-You've updated your HTTP triggered function to write data to a Storage queue.
+You've updated your HTTP-triggered function to write data to a Storage queue.
 To learn more about developing Azure Functions with Python, see the [Azure Functions Python developer guide](functions-reference-python.md) and [Azure Functions triggers and bindings](functions-triggers-bindings.md).

 Next, you should enable Application Insights monitoring for your function app: